Brent was born in 1959 in Redwood City, near San Francisco

 National Park Service, the Bureau of Land Management, the United

-States Forest Service, and the State of Utah.
+States Forest Service, the State of California, and the State of Utah.
 He has shot

 custom brochure images for snowmobiling, hunting, horseback riding,